leogsilva/gluu-spring-security-openid/README.md

 ```
 sudo keytool -import -v -trustcacerts -alias server-alias -file <PATH to GLUUS CRT certificate>/gluu.crt -keystore $JAVA_HOME/jre/lib/security/cacerts -keypass changeit -storepass changeit
 ```
-Remember to adjust <PATH to GLUUS CRT certificate> to the location where your Gluu service is located.
-In my case I just exported the certificate using my web brower export certificate functionality.
+Remember to adjust <PATH to GLUUS CRT certificate> to the location where your Gluu service is located (<PATH to GLUUS CRT certificate>).
+In my case I just exported the certificate using my web browser.

 ### Configure your application SSL Endpoint
 In Gluu, the redirect endpoint configured in the openid client must use SSL.
 To do this,